 It was Groucho Marx who said, "I've had a wonderful time, but this wasn't it."

-Many people with kidney disease could say the same thing about life with kidney disease.
-You may learn from it and you may find meaning in it.
-But it probably doesn't rank up there with your best life experiences.
+Many people with kidney disease could say the same thing.
+You may learn from kidney disease and you may find meaning in it.
+But it probably doesn't rank up there with your best life events.

 You don't have to like having kidney disease.
 But you do need to learn to live fully with it—since this is your life.
-And that part can be challenging.
+And that part can be a challenge.

 One person described the emotional journey with kidney disease this way: